Tesla Referral Code 2026: 1,000 km of Free Supercharging

 The Tesla Supercharger network

 Tesla runs the densest Supercharger network in France for rapid charging.
 In 2026, France has 250+ Supercharger stations, mainly on motorway routes and in major cities.
-Charging power reaches 250 kW on V3 and 500 kW on V4 (the most recent).
+Charging power reaches 250 kW on V3 posts and up to 325 kW on V4 for current vehicles.
 Since 2023, Tesla has opened its network to all compatible electric vehicles (non-Tesla).
-The Supercharger cost varies by session: expect around €0.35-0.45/kWh for Teslas outside the 1,000 km offered by referral.
+The Supercharger cost varies by session: expect around €0.35-0.45/kWh outside the 1,000 km offered by referral.

 EV purchase incentives for a Tesla